 "He’s like my child and I would not have a child without having health insurance," Praus-Choe said.
 "It’s more than I would have gotten back if I didn’t have it."

 Ask about discounts

 Pet insurance has become a popular company perk.
-According to VPI, one in three Fortune 500 companies offers group discounts of its insurance plans.
+According to VPI, half of Fortune 500 companies offers group discounts of its insurance plans.
 Use VPI’s online search tool to see if your company offers group discounts.
 ASPCA Pet Insurance has become popular among employers as well.
 Call 1-888-716-1203 to see if your company is in the insurance network — or make a pitch to your HR rep. Healthy Paws (1-800-453-4054) also offers coupon codes and discounted rates to members of AAA, AARP, Costco and the military.
 Multiple pet discounts may be available as well.

 Remember, plans don’t cover everything

 Just like insurance for people, pet insurance won’t cover every accident or ailment.
 "That’s what a lot of people don’t understand," Bashore says.
 "But the ultimate thing is it gives you peace of mind that you don’t have to take your dog or cat in the ER, they tell you the cost and you think, 'How am I going to pay for this?'
 You don’t have to be put in that position."